What is the purpose of an alternating pressure mattress?

 The pump is very quiet.
 You will hear a slight hum as the air pressure alternates.

 Can you sit the hospital bed up in a sitting position with this mattress?

-The mattress works with a hospital bed in the sitting position
+Yes!
+The alternating mattress includes a static seating setting for using a hospital bed in the sitting position.

 Does the alternating pressure mattress help to avoid/reduce bedsores?